aenoshrajora/SOAR-EDR-Automation/README.md

       - Webhook from LimaCharlie for detection alerts.
   - **Workflow Logic:**
       1. Receive a detection event from LimaCharlie.
-      2. Parse the event and extract key fields (e.g, computer name, username, file path, command line, etc.)
+      2. Parse the event and extract key fields (e.g., computer name, username, file path, command line, etc.)
-      3. Send structured notification to Slack and email.
+      3. Send structured notifications to Slack and email.
-      4. Prompt the user via webpage to decide on isolation.
+      4. Prompt the user via a webpage to decide on isolation.
       5. Based on the user's response:
             - Call LimaCharlie API to isolate the endpoint.
             - Send status updates to Slack and email.